Consumer medicine information

 Some medicines used to treat depression such as duloxetine

-Ondansetron, a medicine used to prevent nausea following treatment for cancer
+Ondansetron, a medicine used to prevent and treat nausea

 Theophylline, a medicine used to prevent asthma

-Warfarin, a medicine used to stop blood clots
+Warfarin, a medicine used to prevent blood clots

 St John's Wort

 These medicines may be affected by Aubagio, or may affect how Aubagio works.
 You may need to use different amounts of your

 medicine, or take different medicines.
 Your doctor or pharmacist will advise you.